Laskos-p/cigarette_smokers/README.md

 # Cigarette smokers problem in Rust

-Solution to cigarette smokers problem in Rust using Mutexes and message passing with channels.
+Solution to cigarette smokers problem in Rust using Mutexes and message passing using channels.

 This cigarette smokers problem has extra constraints:
 - agent sets the prices of ingredients